Netflix Korea's Economic Impact on K-Content Ecosystem

 Part 5: Human Capital Preservation

 The content industry’s workforce is predominantly freelance and project-based.
-When projects stop, they immediately become unemployed.
-During COVID-19, Netflix’s continued investment prevented a mass exodus of skilled talent.
+When projects stop, workers immediately lose income.
+During COVID-19, Netflix’s continued investment sustained employment for skilled production talent.

 Why This Matters